mjp2ff/here/README.md

 	* Heroku databases use postgreSQL, so we do too!
 * Chrome
 	* The client is a Chrome extension.
-* TheNounProject
-	* Used to find images for our icons.

 ## Special Thanks